Ekimoth/react-global-piece/README.md

 }));
 ```

 `resetStateValue` is a function that resets the state to its _default value_.
-It accepts an optional _reducer function_ as an argument which lets combine the _default value_ with some non-default value of your own choosing.
+It accepts an optional _reducer function_ as an argument which lets you combine the _default value_ with some non-default value of your own choosing.

 ```javascript
 // sets the state to its default value